3 Factors Used In Determining Supplemental Security Income Benefits

 Each year, hundreds of thousands of Americans apply to receive Supplemental Security Income due to a lack of other resources.
 Large portions of these claims are denied though.
 This leaves many applicants wondering what the most common Supplemental Security Income Denial Factors are.

-In order to receive these benefits, a claimant must first meet three standards.
+To receive these benefits, a claimant must first meet three standards.
 These include having limited amounts of:

 Free Case Evaluation